-Cisco DMM is highly scalable appliance server that can be deployed centrally in district office location to manage up to 1000 DMPs deployed in local and regional school campus network.
-Cisco DMP deployed in local district offices or remote regional schools can communicate with centralized DMM over LAN and WAN network using standard HTTP as the control protocol to receive Web or content server re-direction information to display content.
-Deploying DMM in a centralized location allows the DMM administrators in district offices to manage all registered DMP in various ways:
+Cisco DMM is highly scalable appliance server that can be deployed centrally in main site location to manage up to 1000 DMPs deployed in local and regional small enterprise campus network.
+Cisco DMP deployed in main or remote sites can communicate with centralized DMM over LAN and WAN network using standard HTTP as the control protocol to receive Web or content server re-direction information to display content.
+Deploying DMM in a centralized location allows the DMM administrators in main site to manage all registered DMP in various ways: